Sony WF-1000XM5 Review

 Battery Life

 Yes, they're comfortable, high-tech, and sound pretty good.
-But we're really here to tell you, is that they last forever.
-We turned the earbuds on, turned the active noise cancellation off, set the volume, hit play, and walked away.
+But what we're really here to tell you, is that they last forever.
+We turned the earbuds on, turned the active noise cancellation off, set the volume at 75%, hit play, and walked away.
 A long 14 hours later, the batteries finally died.

 If you frequently fly across oceans, listen to audio all day at work, or are a through hiker with a fondness for audiobooks, these earbuds are an excellent choice.
 They offer wireless charging, and Sony claims that just three minutes in the case provides an extra hour of listening time.